dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 So we have a little problem here.
 Apparently in August and September I took a break from counting calories.
 November doesn't look that complete either.
 I think July, August and December we can do something with, but time series analysis is looking less and less plausible.

-I'll take just those three months and impute everything 1200 calories or fewer to 2500.
+I'll take just those three more complete months and impute everything 1200 calories or fewer to 2500.

 ![Jun-Dec C v.
 D 3](/images/fitbit09.png "Jun-Dec C v.
 D 3")